CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 - The API gateway port for on-premises deployments has changed from 32708 to 32710.
 - NVIDIA has simplified the package names in the {{<exlink url="https://download.nvidia.com/cumulus/apps3.cumulusnetworks.com/repos/deb/pool/netq-latest/" text="NetQ repository">}} and updated the installation and upgrade instructions for NetQ agents and the CLI to reflect these changes.
+- NetQ 5.0 does not include cloud (OPTA) software packages.
+If your NetQ deployment uses both primary and secondary premises, configure your secondary premises to use NetQ 4.15.0 cloud software.
+You can upgrade the primary premises to the latest NetQ version.
 - This NetQ version is not part of the Spectrum-X reference architecture release and is not supported in Spectrum-X environments.

 ### Upgrade Paths